magz123/Helpers/README.md

 # Helpers
-My list of helper classes
+My list of helper classes which is available for everyone to copy